Sensibilitatea la lumină – Contează culoarea ochilor?

 • choose lenses with anti-reflective coating

-• moisturize your eyes with artificial tears, as recommended by your specialist
+• hydrate eyes with artificial tears, as recommended by a specialist

-At Optica Familiei, we help you choose the lenses and glasses that suit your lifestyle, for optimal visual comfort in all lighting conditions.
+At Optica Familiei, we help you choose the right lenses and glasses for your lifestyle, for optimal visual comfort in all lighting conditions.

 Yes, eye color can influence light sensitivity, but it is not the only decisive factor.
-Whether you have light or dark eyes, proper protection and eye care make all the difference.
-If light causes you frequent discomfort, a specialist consultation is the first step towards more relaxed and healthier vision.
+Whether you have light or dark eyes, adequate protection and eye care make a difference.
+If light frequently causes you discomfort, a specialist consultation is the first step towards more relaxed and healthier vision.
 Optica Familiei – for protected eyes and clear vision, every day.

 Technology with style